-Kera Reed is of counsel at Ruskin Moscou Faltischek, P.C., where she is a member of the firm’s Trusts and Estates Department and the Alternative Dispute Resolution and Estate, Trust and Fiduciary Litigation practice group.
+Kera Reed is of counsel at Ruskin Moscou Faltischek, P.C., where she is a member of the firm’s Trusts and Estates Department, the Alternative Dispute Resolution and Estate, Trust and Fiduciary Litigation practice group.
 Kera’s practice includes all Surrogate’s Court proceedings to appoint an Executor or Administrator of an estate, SCPA Article 17 and 17-A guardianship proceedings, preparation and litigation of fiduciary accountings, and preparation of New York State and Federal estate tax returns.
 She also is qualified to serve as Guardian ad Litem in Surrogates’ Court proceedings.
 In addition to her Trust and Estate practice, Kera is certified to serve as counsel and court evaluator in Supreme Court Guardianship matters.
-She is a Vice-Chair of the New York State Bar Association Trusts and Estates section’s Surrogate’s Court Committee and is the past Co-Chair of the Surrogates Court Committee of the Suffolk County Bar Association.
-She is currently serving a three year term on the Board of Directors for the Suffolk County Women’s Bar Association’s delegates to the Women’s Bar Association of the State of New York.
-Kera has served on the New York State Office of Court Administration E-Filing Advisory Committee which assists in implementing E-filing procedures statewide.
-Kera is also a frequent contributor to the Suffolk Lawyer.
+She is a Co-Chair of the New York State Bar Association Dispute Resolution Section’s Trust, Estates, Wills and Guardianships Committee and is the past Co-Chair of the Surrogates Court Committee of the Suffolk County Bar Association.
+She currently serves as Treasurer of the Suffolk County Women’s Bar Association and as one of the Suffolk County Women’s Bar Association’s delegates to the Women’s Bar Association of the State of New York.
+Kera has served on the New York State Office of Court Administration E-Filing Advisory Committee which assisted in implementing E-filing procedures statewide.